Installing Signature Series Top Mount Cable Railing

 PRO TIP: Use painter's tape to mark the edge and angle of your posts.

-Set your post aside and drill your four pilot holes.
-The size and depth of your pilot holes will vary by project and foundation construction.
+Set your post aside and drill four pilot holes with the 3/16" drill bit.
+The depth of your pilot holes will vary by project and foundation construction.

 Set each screw, but don’t tighten them down before levelling the post.
 Screw lengths and type will vary by application (see Setup Guide for structural guidelines).
 It is the installer’s responsibility to ensure there is sufficient blocking to anchor securely to!